howbjack/howbjackdemo/README.md

 ## Steps to create a remote gitlab repository

-git remote add origin https://gitlab.com/devopstraining1903327/howbjackdemo.git
+   1. git remote add origin https://gitlab.com/devopstraining1903327/howbjackdemo.git

-4) Remember to resolve conflict with using "main" or "master" as the protected branch.
+      Note: Remember to resolve conflict with using "main" or "master" as the protected branch.
 More to come on this

+   2. Create a branch with "git checkout -b <branchname>

+   3. Work from the feature branch and push to GitLab.
+It will be mirrored to GItHub